chengly70/SanHeteroSeveri/README.md

 This directory contains Matlab & XPP program files to implement the models and methods of sinoatrial node pacemaker cells coupled in a large network on 2D hexagonal grid.

 Citation: Ly & Weinberg (2018).
-Analysis of Heterogeneous Cardiac Pacemaker Cell Models and Traveling Wave Dynamics. xx, xx
+Analysis of Heterogeneous Cardiac Pacemaker Cell Models and Traveling Wave Dynamics.
+Journal of Theoretical Biology (459): 18-35.
-DOI:
+DOI: 10.1016/j.jtbi.2018.09.023

 We do not describe every m-file or sub-function because there are too many, rather we only describe the most pertinent files to reproduce our models and figures in the paper.